Abandoned Mine Land Reclamation (AMLR)

 Credentials/Documentation

-The Secretary of Interior must approve a state or tribal Indian reclamation plan.
-AML grants must be approved by an authorized official of the appropriate OSMRE regional or field office.
+The Secretary of the Interior must approve a State or Tribal reclamation plan.
+AML and BIL AML grants must be approved by an authorized official of the appropriate OSMRE regional or field office.
+2 CFR 200, Subpart E - Cost Principles applies to the programs funded under this listing.

 What is the process for applying and being award this assistance?